anne-urai/lab_wiki/docs/join/index.md

 If you interested in the lab's research, please check out recent publications and think about a project that fits with the lab's scientific focus.
 Make sure to read the pages about my vision on supervision and academic values (and the rest of the lab wiki).
 I invite you to speak to current or past lab members about life in the lab, and my mentorship style.

+> Note: please do **not** write a generic letter using GenAI that vaguely repeats the keywords on my website.
+See [other tips for writing a good motivation letter](https://www.linkedin.com/posts/emilia-hannula-b46b25326_phdlife-lookingforaphd-academicchatter-activity-7429191692370485248-XYPe/?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAIx-2UBScIk5Aa6d9OexVTW59vwmueGbk4).

 # PhD / postdoc
 Doing a PhD has many [benefits](https://doi.org/10.7554/eLife.81075) but can also be [tough love](https://neurochambers.blogspot.com/2012/05/tough-love-insensitive-guide-to.html).
 If you are considering a PhD, read [these guidelines](https://www.cameronbrick.com/should-i-get-a-phd) first.